Azure/AzureSqlBulkFailover/README.md

 # Azure SQL Bulk Failover Project

 AzureSqlBulkFailover is an Azure Automation runbook that provides fast failover for a large set of Azure SQL databases.
 The current version can handle Azure SQL DB databases and elastic pools.
-It will be extended to support Azure SQL Managed Instance resources.
+We currently have no plans to extend support to Azure SQL Managed Instance resources, as the limited number of instances does not necessitate it.

 ## Using Azure SQL Bulk Failover